jasonsjones/singly-linked-list/README.md

 ### Motivation:

+The main purpose of this project is revisit the basics, and focus on the development process.

 *I wholehearedly acknowledge that the basic data structure space is populated with well-written code and efficient implementations, and one could easily grab one of those libraries and integrate it in their project.
 However, the main